ThisIsntTheWay/nixie_clock/README.md

 # Overview
-Nixie clock using IN-14 tubes, based on an ESP32 and programmed with the arduino framework.
+Nixie clock using IN-14 tubes, based on an ESP32 and programmed with the arduino framework.<br/>
 Also an attempt to utilize FreeRTOS.

 This project aims to implement the following basic features: